Sepehr-Sobhani/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+Using Stripe to order items and "make payments".
+Model and Feature testing is done with Rspec.
+Also using basic http authentication in ruby to secure the "admin" side the site.
+With successful login admins can create new catagories and products and save them to the database.

+## Final Product

+- Navigating the page, and adding items to the cart.
+  ![Navigating]
+- Accessing the Admin.
+  ![Admin-Access]

 ## Setup